Analysis

 Nargis Kassenova leads the Davis Center's Program on Central Asia.

-Svetlana Rukhelman is the Librarian for the Davis Center Collection.
+Svetlana Rukhelman is the librarian for Harvard's Davis Center Collection.